US STOCKS-Energy leads Wall St rebound; S&P has best day since Dec

 He said exchange-traded funds may have bought energy stocks, forcing short-sellers to cover positions.

-Traders noted the S&P 500 has fallen 10 percent from near a 52-week high for the second time in a relatively short time, while rallying 10 percent in between.
-That's only happened on four other dates - in 1929, in May and October of 2000, and in 2008, "not particularly good years for the bulls," wrote Art Cashin, director of floor operations at UBS.

-Daniel Morgan, senior portfolio manager at Synovus Trust Company in Atlanta, does not see stocks headed for a bear market and said upbeat earnings reports from tech and other companies could put the market on stronger footing.
+Daniel Morgan, senior portfolio manager at Synovus Trust Company in Atlanta, said he does not see stocks headed for a bear market, adding that upbeat earnings reports from tech and other companies could put the market on stronger footing.

 JPMorgan rose 1.5 percent to $58.20 on better-than-expected results.
 Citigroup, Wells Fargo , Morgan Stanley and Bank of America also rose.